Logistics

 7:30 a.m.
 Departure Day 1 of Climb

-Meet at the Inn of the White Salmon at 7:30 a.m. for a 8:00 a.m. departure.
-We will caravan to the trailhead.
-We strongly recommend a high clearance vehicle as the road to the trailhead is very rough.
-Please be on time.
+Climbers are responsible for their own transportation to White Salmon, WA.
+The team will meet at the Inn of the White Salmon at 7:30 a.m. for a 8:00 a.m. departure.
+We will caravan from the Inn to the trailhead.
+A high clearance vehicle is strongly recommended due to the very rough road to access the trailhead.

 Day 2 of Climb